The Origins Of The Piña Colada.

 The famous origin story for the Piña Colada states it was invented in Puerto Rico in the 1950s or 1960s.
 Three bartenders claim to have invented it.
 Ramon Marrero in 1952, Ricardo Garcia a couple of years later, and Ramon Mingot in 1963.
 Chances are they all made some variation of the same drink.
 Perhaps just using different amounts of each ingredient.
 It’s only three ingredients.
 I’m willing to bet they were not the first to mix rum with coconut and pineapple.
 The Piña Colada is the official cocktail of Puerto Rico and the national Piña Colada Day is July 10th in the United States.

-The 1972 Trader Vic’s Cocktail Guide is the oldest reference to pina colada I could find.
-His 1947 edition does not have a Piña Colada, and I could not find any 1950s or 1960s reference to it in print.
+Interestingly the 1972 Trader Vic’s Cocktail Guide has a different pina colada recipe.
+His 1972 book does not have coconut milk in it, and before this book, I am not able to find a pina colada recipe.
+His 1947 edition does not have a Piña Colada, and I could not find any 1950s or 1960s reference to it other than his 1964 Senor Pico restaurant menu, but no exact recipe is given.
 Victor Bergeron’s 1972 recipe is:

 - 2 oz (60 mLs) Gold Rum